Posted on April 14 2019

 David Wagner of Juut Salon Spa developed the Daymaker movement to encourage his employees to really take the time to be empathetic—kindness IS the best marketing tool a salon can have.
 As Instagram is great visually, social media marketing Facebook activities—especially reviews—are where you can really determine stylists’ personalities and see which one will be the most pleasant to have.
 That combined with great work equals an incredible experience.

 A good hair salon will designate if a stylist is expert level or a rising talent on their menu or website.
 They’ll also match prices to the different echelons.
 This gives you the ability to work within a budget and not pay $70 for a quick trim.
-It also lets you determine which stylist you need to splurge your money on to get that iridescent unicorn color you’ve been dying to have.
+It also lets you determine which stylist you need to splurge your money on to make sure you get the perfect color you’ve been dying to have.

 A new trend in hair salons is having a subsidiary specialty still in the haircare world.
 As salons in the past reserved a room or two for a small spa component, owners are narrowing their efforts in only hair health.
 Seeing a need to help women who suffer from hair loss, Teddie Koss of Salon Spa launched the Teddie Kossof Center for Hair Regrowth to help individuals suffering from lupus, alopecia, poor scalp health, or hormonal imbalances regrow healthy hair with innovative products and technology.